-For us, NVC is a framework to view the whole world - your roommate, mother-in-law, or the guy that cut you off.
+For us, NVC is a unique frame to view the world through.

-NVC allows us to communicate in a way that engenders respect while maximizing understanding and minimizing reactivity.
-It let's us get beneath the bullcrap and to the heart of what matters between any two human beings, which we believe is connection that honors feelings and embodies safety and mutuality.
-NVC allows for a piercing through the veil of superficiality to get to the heart of our humanity.
+NVC allows us to relate in a way that engenders respect while maximizing understanding.
+It let's us get beneath the bullcrap and to the heart of what matters between any two human beings, which we believe is a quality of connection that honors all feelings and embodies mutual safety.
+From here, we can pierce through the veil of superficiality to get to the heart of our humanity.

 We believe that inside every human is a longing to connect with oneself and with others in a way that is meaningful.
 Fortunately the classifying and judging people which promotes violence can be unlearned.

-NVC does not reduce us to use quiet our voices, calm ourselves, or set aside our anger or our quest for social equity.
-We can remain loud, passionate, and in touch with our fury or other emotions.
-NVC invites us to experience and express all of these things fully - while doing so consciously, skillfully, and nonviolently.
+NVC does not reduce us to quiet voices or to set aside our anger for social inequity.
+We remain passionate and in touch with our fury and other emotions.
+NVC invites us to experience and express ourselves fully - while doing so consciously, skillfully, and nonviolently.

-NVC's most important use may be in developing self-compassion, as we use these tools to evaluate ourselves in ways that engender growth rather than self-hatred.
+NVC's most important use may be in developing self-compassion, as we use these tools in ways that engender softness rather than self-hatred.
 These tools help us honor our self, to disassemble self-judgment and self-blame, and rebuild a compassionate view of ourselves.
 When we are internally violent toward ourselves, it is difficult to be genuinely compassionate toward others.
 As playwright Herb Gardner says in the play A Thousand Clowns, "I want you to know the subtle, sneaky, important reason you were born a human being and not a chair."
-When we remember the specialness of what we are, we stay awake to all the wild possibilities around us.
+When we remember the specialness of who we are, we stay awake to all the wild possibilities around us.

 If we're conditioned to view ourselves as objects full of short-comings, is it any wonder that many of us end up relating violently to ourselves?
 In our moment-to-moment evaluations of ourselves, it is critical to know how to evaluate in ways that help us learn and make ongoing choices that serve us rather than promote more self-hatred.
 Are you ready to learn specific skills that give you more choice in how you respond rather than dangerously doing things "because we're supposed to?"
 Want a realistic practice that engenders self-compassion and forgiveness?
 Come play with us!
 Or utilize our resources.

-If you're ready to transform your relationships of any kind using Nonviolent Communication, the possible results are endless.
+Transforming relationships of any kind using Nonviolent Communication has infinite potential.
 We can build a vocabulary of feelings and take responsibility for them, as well as notice the heavy cost of unexpressed feelings.
-We can discover and begin to celebrate our needs, and see the gift of expressing our needs to others.
-We can learn to make life-serving requests, increase your ability to hear a "no" from someone, and to create dialogue where both parties receive the quality of empathy that makes flowers grow bright!
+We can discover and begin to celebrate our needs, and see the gift of expressing our needs honestly to others.
+We can learn to make life-serving requests, increase our ability to hear a "no", and create dialogue where both parties receive a meaningful quality of responsiveness to each other.

-Ultimately, if we can listen to what people are needing rather than what they are thinking, we are more likely to have fulfilling relationships.
+Ultimately, if we can attune to the essence of what matters to people, rather than what they are thinking, we are more likely to have fulfilling bonds.
 Behind harsh or intimidating messages are merely people appealing to us to meet their needs.
 When we know how to decode harsh messages from others, criticisms, attacks, and judgments vanish.